 Alas, the smallest state in the U.S. has no major theme parks, amusement parks, or water parks.
 Rhode Island currently offers a couple of small parks and a few other attractions.

-- The only amusement park -- and it barely qualifies -- is Atlantic Beach Park on Misquamicut Beach in Westerly, Rhode Island.
-Its rides include a circa-1915 carousel (that was moved from Rocky Point -- see below), a dragon kiddie coaster, bumper cars, a kiddie Himalaya spinning ride, a Jumpin’ Star mini drop ride, and that's about it.
+- The only amusement park—and it barely qualifies—is Atlantic Beach Park on Misquamicut Beach in Westerly.
+Its rides include a circa-1915 carousel (that was moved from Rocky Point—see below), a dragon kiddie coaster, bumper cars, a kiddie Himalaya spinning ride, a Jumpin’ Star mini drop ride, and that's about it.
 There is also an arcade and a few concession stands.
 Local bands play music on weekends and other select dates from late May to early September.
 The park, which dates back to 1921, also offers the Windjammer Surf Bar, the Surfside Snack bar, and Dusty]s Dairy Bar.

-- Nearby on Misquamicut Beach is Water Wizz of Westerly used to be the only water park in Rhode Island.
+- Nearby on Misquamicut Beach Water Wizz of Westerly used to be the only water park in Rhode Island.
 It closed at the end of the 2019 season.
-The tiny water park offers a couple of large water slides, one tube slide for younger riders, and that was about it.
+The tiny water park offered a couple of large water slides, one tube slide for younger riders, and that was about it.
 There is a much larger Water Wizz water park near Cape Cod in the Massachusetts town of East Wareham.
 Thast park is still open seasonally.

-There are no other parks, but there are a few other amusements to check out including:
+There are no other parks in Rhode Island, but there are a few other amusements to check out including:

 - Adventureland in Narragansett, a family entertainment center with a carousel, batting cages, bumper boats, mini-golf, Bankshot Basketball, and the Extreme Big Air Jumper (a sorta reverse bungee attraction).
 Adventureland’s arcade includes pinball, Skee-Ball, retro-style games, a snack bar, and an ice cream stand.

 - You can also ride the Watch Hill Flying Horses at Watch Hill Beach in Westerly.
-Built in 1867, it is purported to be the nation's oldest continuously operating carousel.
+Built in 1867, the National Historic Landmark is purported to be the nation's oldest continuously operating carousel.
 However, another ride also lays claim to the title.
-You can learn more at my article about the Flying Horses Carousel at Oak Bluffs on Martha's Vineyard in Massachusetts.
+You can learn more at our article about the Flying Horses Carousel at Oak Bluffs on Martha's Vineyard in Massachusetts.

 Rhode Island Used to Have Bigger Parks